 The Wick Hotel luxury suite with couch, desk, window

 If you’re interested in discovering local, independently owned shops featuring affordable artwork, seasonal culinary creations, and craft beverages, Hudson is the place to be!
 The Wick Hotel is in the heart of this creative town’s renaissance.
 Put your feet up in your modern-meets-vintage hotel room or indulge in various small plates and charcuterie boards at the Wick Restaurant and Lobby Bar.
+Fall is the perfect time to visit the home of Hudson River School painter Frederic Church at Olana State Historic Park.
+The sprawling 250-acre estate is an architectural mix of Victorian design and Middle Eastern decor nestled on a picturesque slope by the Hudson River.
+Meander the scenic carriage roads overlooking impressive scenes of the Hudson Valley and Catskill mountains.
 Traveling via train?
 The Wick Hotel is a very short walk to the Amtrak station, making this an ideal location for a quick escape.

 Sannino Vineyard Bed & Breakfast (Long Island)